Management Response

 Responsible Deadline Status Comments

 Review and redesign indicators for UN Women BWP 2024-2025 and develop a cross-cutting M&E framework for the Sub-Office, capturing all donor indicators and related methodologies.
-Planning and Monitoring Analyst 2024/09 Initiated Indicator revisions made to BWP 2024-2025.
-The Sub-Office is expecting 3 new donor agreements in 2024 (Japan, SDC, Sida).
-The cross-cutting M&E Framework to be developed by the end Q2, in line with UN Women processes and procedures, once indicators are agreed for all new agreements.
+Planning and Monitoring Analyst 2024/09 Completed The cross-cutting M&E Framework has been developed which includes SN indicators as well as donors indicators

 Recommendation: Actively create opportunities and continue with the empowerment interventions with the Rohingya and host community adolescent girls, to allow them to become champions of change within their communities.